GENERAL

 Ques: What is the duration of a Masters in Nursing in Canada?

-Ans: A Masters in Nursing n Canada usually takes 2 years to complete when pursued full-time.
-Some universities also offer part-time or thesis-based options, which may extend the program to 3 years.
+Ans: A Masters in Nursing in Canada usually takes 1.5 to 2 years to complete when pursued full-time.
+Some universities also offer part-time or thesis-based options, which may extend the program from 3 years to 4 years.
 The duration may vary depending on course load, specialization, and research requirements.

-Ques: How much does it cost to study Masters in Nursing in Canada?
+Ques: What is the living cost range to study Masters in Nursing in Canada?

-Ans: The tuition fee for an MSN program in Canada ranges between $12,000 and $25,000 per year, depending on the university and specialization.
-Living expenses, including accommodation, food, and transportation, typically range from $10,000 to $18,000 annually.
-Students also need to consider health insurance, books, and personal expenses, which can add up to $1,000–$2,000 yearly.
+Ans: Living expenses, including accommodation, food, and transportation, typically range from CAD 10,000 to CAD 18,000 annually.
+Students also need to consider health insurance, books, personal expenses, etc., which can add up to CAD 1,000 - 2,000+ yearly.

 Ques: Are scholarships available for international nursing students in Canada?

 Ans: Yes, many universities and government bodies offer scholarships to international students pursuing a Masters in Nursing in Canada.
-Scholarships like the Ontario Graduate Scholarship, Vanier Canada Graduate Scholarship, and UBC Global Leadership Award provide financial support ranging from $2,500 to $50,000 annually.
+Scholarships like the Ontario Graduate Scholarship, Vanier Canada Graduate Scholarship, and UBC Global Leadership Award provide financial support ranging from CAD 2,500 to CAD 50,000 annually.

 Ques: What are the job prospects after completing a Masters in Nursing in Canada?

 Ans: Graduates of Masters in Nursing in Canada enjoy strong job prospects due to the high demand for skilled healthcare professionals.
 They can work as nurse practitioners, clinical nurse specialists, healthcare administrators, or educators in both public and private healthcare settings.
-Salaries typically start at $70,000 and can go up to $110,000 per year based on experience and specialization.
+Salaries typically start at CAD 55,000 and can go up to CAD CAD 115,000 per year based on experience and specialization.